molily/molily.de/_posts/2020-11-21-testing-angular.md

 The WCAG success criteria are accompanied by *techniques* for HTML, CSS, JavaScript etc. For JavaScript web applications, techniques like ARIA are especially relevant.

-In short, you need to learn about accessibility and Inclusive Design first, apply the rules while designing and implementing the application.
+In summary, you need to learn about accessibility and Inclusive Design first, apply the rules while designing and implementing the application.
 Then check the compliance manually and automatically.

 <div class="book-sources" markdown="1">
 - [Web Content Accessibility Guidelines (WCAG) 2.1](https://www.w3.org/TR/WCAG21/)